Birth Control Breastfeeding

 Although some health professionals will insert an IUD immediately after birth for convenience, this may increase the risk of the IUD falling out or becoming displaced.

 The uterus typically takes about six weeks after birth to contract (involute) back to its pre-pregnant size.
-If you’ve had a vaginal birth, the cervix also remains partially open for up to two weeks.
+If you’ve had a vaginal birth, the cervix also remains partially open11 for up to two weeks.

 Barrier Contraceptives

-You’ll have to wait approximately six weeks before you use diaphragms or cervical caps.
+You’ll have to wait approximately six weeks before you use diaphragms15 or cervical caps.
 (Most providers will have you wait six weeks or longer to resume intercourse anyway.)
 The cervix and uterus need to return to their pre-pregnant size and position before you use these forms of birth control.

 Spermicidal Contraception